Simplon-hdf/p2p_nestJS_VNS/README.md

 To easily search a training, a chapter or a lesson, **tags** will be added to them.
 The main purpose of a tag is to organize more effectively the website content and to help doing researchs (With a... research bar!)

 ### **Managing content**
 Do you remember that we talked about students and trainers ?
-Well, that means we need to create a few things :
+Well, that means we need to create a few things:
 - **Users account** :
 Users such as students will need to follow and check lessons or modules in order to progress and pass examinations courses (for instance).
 There are also trainers that need to create trainings, chapters and lessons.
 All those things require an account system.